Yasuo Furuhata

 Yasuo Furuhata (降旗 康男, Furuhata Yasuo) was a Japanese film director.
-He was a director of Toei film company and he often worked with Ken Takakura in such films as Eki and Shin Abashiri Bangaichi.
+He was a director of Toei film company and he often worked with Ken Takakura in such films as Eki and the Shin Abashiri Bangaichi series.
 He won the 2000 Japan Academy Prize for Director of the Year and 31st International Film Festival of India for Poppoya.
 He died 20 May 2019.